suri14878/Fair-Efficient-Vision/README.md

 If you use this project, please cite as follows:

-Noor, Awaiz, Hassan, Zohaib, & Kumar, Surender .
+Noor, Awaiz, Hassan, Zohaib, & Kumar, Surendar .
 (2024). **FAIR-EFFICIENT-VISION: Efficient and Fair Detection of Glaucoma & Diabetic Retinopathy**.
 GitHub.https://github.com/Awaiz27/Fair-Efficient-Vision
 ---